 Conclusion

-PrePayment: This initial payment to preconfirmers upon accepting a transaction request must be sufficient to maintain an attractive risk-to-reward ratio, ensuring continued interest in the system.
+The success of Taiyi’s fair exchange system hinges on carefully balancing incentives through thoughtful parameter selection, particularly in the distribution of payments:- PrePayment: This initial payment to preconfirmers upon accepting a transaction request must be sufficient to maintain an attractive risk-to-reward ratio, ensuring continued interest in the system.

 -